Understanding different types of compliance audits and what they mean for your business

 SOX compliance covers rules and standards for:

 Because of its broad applications, SOX compliance demands efforts from both finance and IT.
-During a SOX compliance audit, both departments need to work together to ensure their efforts and processes are aligned.
+During a SOX compliance audit, both departments must work together to align their efforts and processes.

 Failure to comply with SOX can result in severe penalties for both the company and the CEOs and CFOs.
 Depending on the violation, companies may lose their exchange listing or incur fines up to millions of dollars.
 Executives who disclose inaccurate information can also face fines and imprisonment.